 More than 30 years have passed since the introduction of this business area in retail.
 During this time, category management has proved its worth: it has helped shops expand their range and improve their results while also helping consumers to receive the products they want at the right price.
 However, not every company uses this type of assortment selection.
 After all, it requires restructuring the existing work model, which is expensive.

 Initially, category management mainly focused on selecting products to be featured on the store's shelves.
 To improve the quality of this selling proposition, consumer research finally became a focal point for managers at the beginning of the 21st century.
 Before the 2008 financial crisis, category managers started to think of a group of products as a separate business unit, not as a bunch of products that do not correlate with each other.
 After the crisis, this direction initially developed in bigger companies that managed to survive the market decline.
 From 2010 to 2012, through the development of online businesses, category management received a new lease of life.
-And we get why: it was a boom time for this new form of project management within retail.
+And we get why: it was a boom time for this new form of project management within retail, especially with the rise of retail media platform revolutionizing how businesses reach and engage their customers.

 Why does retail need category management?